+Your tape player is built to work best with tapes that are up to 30 to 45 minutes long on each side.
+Tapes longer than that are so thin they may not work well in this player.
 The longer side with the tape visible should face to the right.
-If the ignition and the radio are on, the tape can be inserted and will begin playing.
-If you hear nothing or hear a garbled sound, the tape may not be in squarely.
-Press EJECT to remove the tape and start over.
+If the ignition is on, but the radio is off, the tape can be inserted and will begin playing.
+A tape symbol is shown on the display whenever a tape is inserted.
+If you hear nothing but a garbled sound, the tape may not be in squarely.
+Press EJT to remove the tape and start over.

-While the tape is playing, use the VOLUME, FADE, BAL, BASS and TREB controls just as you do for the radio.
-Other controls may have different functions when a tape is inserted.
-The display will show an arrow to show which side of the tape is playing.
+While the tape is playing, use the VOL, FADE, BAL, TREB, BASS, and SEEK controls just as you do for the radio.
+The display will show TAPE and an arrow showing which side of the tape is playing.

-If you want to insert a tape when the ignition or radio is off, first press EJECT or RECALL.
-Note that the cassette tape adapter kits for portable compact disc players will work in your cassette tape player.
+If you want to insert a tape when the ignition is off, first press EJT or DISP.